Skip to content

 Flag Type Default Description

---format string yaml Configuration format: yaml or json
+--format string toml Configuration format: toml, yaml, or json

 --domains string (none) Comma-separated list of domain names to create